Price cuts aid first-quarter growth for euro zone businesses

 The Composite Purchasing Managers' Index, which compiler Markit said pointed to first-quarter growth of 0.5 percent, was followed by official data which showed retail sales rose more than expected in February.

-If Markit's estimate is realised, it would beat expectations in a Reuters poll last month for a more modest 0.3 percent expansion and mark the fastest pace of growth since early 2011.
+If Markit's estimate is realized, it would beat expectations in a Reuters poll last month for a more modest 0.3 percent expansion and mark the fastest pace of growth since early 2011.

 "We've had a reasonable overall set of data, these numbers were generally pleasing," Dixon added.